svoop/minitest-substitute/README.md

 If both a substitution value and a substitution block are present, the latter takes precedence.

-It's safe to use multiple `with` statements within one `describe` block.
+It's safe to use multiple `substitute` statements within one `describe` block.

 (The spec integration is borrowed from [minitest-around](https://rubygems.org/gems/minitest-around) for elegance and compatibility.)